Mental Health in Social Domain

-In the ‘Giving Meaning and Recovery’ programme line, we conduct research that focuses on how social work can contribute to preventing and supporting psychosocial distress and mental health problems.
-Associate professor Monique Engelbertink leads the programme line.
-Inter-professional collaboration and narrative research are leading here.
+In the ‘Mental Health in Social Domain’ focus area, we conduct research that focuses on how social work can contribute to preventing and supporting psychosocial distress and mental health problems.
+This is led by associate professor Monique Engelbertink.
+In this research interdisciplinary collaboration and narrative research are prioritised.

-In the Netherlands, there is currently a major interest in cooperation between all health professionals in primary care and in cooperation between primary care and other sectors (social sector, medical-specialist care and long-term care).
-(Integral Care Agreement, 2022).
-Cooperation between professionals from different domains is a means to achieve person-centred care, support and services.
-Our research focuses on the collaboration between volunteers, (family) experts, social workers, mental health and security professionals.
+In the Netherlands, considerable attention is currently being paid to increasing cooperation between primary care professionals and other sectors (social sector, medical-specialist care and long-term care) (Integral Care Agreement, 2022).
+Cooperation between professionals from different domains leads to improved person-centred care, support and services.
+In particular, our research focuses on the collaboration between volunteers, (family) experts by experience, social workers, mental health professionals and professionals in the field of public safety, such as police officers.

-People give meaning and purpose to their lives through the story they construct (Bohlmeijer et al., 2007).
-Narrative research focuses on the story (or stories) of the client and their loved ones.
-This provides an opportunity to hear a person's wants, needs and aspirations in context and in a meaningful perspective.
-Through their life story, the person talks about the events in their life; the opportunities and strengths they have used in the past and who or what has supported them in doing so.
-(Engelbertink, 2023).
+People give meaning and purpose to their lives through the stories they construct (Bohlmeijer et al., 2007).
+Narrative research focuses on the stories of clients and their loved ones.
+This provides the opportunity to hear a person’s wants, needs and aspirations from a coherent and meaningful perspective.
+Through their life story they can talk about past events; including their opportunities, strengths and those who supported them (Engelbertink, 2023).

 Voorbijlopende mensen